 (B) The rules adopted by the Commissioner shall ensure that:

 (i) timely and appropriate access to care is available;

 (ii) the quantity, location and specialty distribution of health care providers is adequate;

 (iii) administrative or clinical protocols do not serve to reduce access to medically necessary treatment for any insured;

 (iv) utilization review and other administrative and clinical protocols do not deter timely and appropriate care, including emergency hospital admissions;

-(vi) the health insurance plan is consistent with the Blueprint for Health with respect to mental health conditions, as determined by the commissioner under 18 V.S.A. § 9414(b)(2);
+(vi) the health insurance plan is consistent with the Blueprint for Health with respect to mental conditions, as determined by the Commissioner under 18 V.S.A. § 9414(b)(2);

 (viii) an up-to-date list of active mental health care providers in the plan's network who are available to the general membership is available on the health insurer's and managed care organization's websites and provided to consumers upon request; and